Crowley2012/MacFixBluetooth/README.md

 ### Issue
 Have you ever experienced choppy / skippy audio when using bluetooth headphones with you Mac?
 Then this is the script for you.
 It is not a permanent fix but it should have you back up and running in a few seconds.

+### What It Does
+- Disconnects your device
+- Resets the bluetooth module
+- Reconnects your device
+- Sets your device as the selected output audio source

 ### Install
 You will need to install the following brew applications: